Get

 The Cardigan Welsh Corgi is a gentle pet with children.
 It’s almost as if they understand them.
 You may even find your pet trying to herd the kids, but we strongly urge you to train them not to do this.
 Also, teach your children not to try to pick up your dog, as their stature makes them vulnerable to back injuries.

-This dog has watchdog qualities and may be protective over household members and less open to strangers.
-That makes early socialization critical.
+This dog has average watchdog qualities and may be protective over household members, but they are usually open to strangers.
+Still, early socialization is critical.
 You should introduce your Corgi to new people and experiences while young.
 This training will ensure your pet stays adaptable and doesn’t become fearful.

 welsh corgi cardigan dog and his owner